GetPsyched6/Adam-I-Backend/README.md

 ## Development Workflow

-- Ensure to run `npm run postinstall` before opening a PR for eslinting and prettier checks.
+- Run `npm run postinstall` before opening a PR for eslinting and prettier checks.
 - PRs should strictly be made to the `dev` branch.
 - Meaningful commit messages are required for every change.
 - Regularly pull from the branch to avoid merge conflicts.